cyclejs-community/component-combinators/README.md

 Let's move on to cases exemplifying simple control flow logic (branching).

 ## Login gateway
-For instance, specification for a login section of an application could go as such:
+For instance, the specification for a login section of an application could go as such:

 - Functional specifications
     - if user is logged, show the main page
     - if user is not logged, show the login page, and redirect to `index` route when login is performed
 - Technical specifications
     - `MainPage` takes the concern of implementing the main page logic.
-    - `LoginPage` is parameterized by a redirect route, and is in charge of logging in the user
+    - `LoginPage` is parameterized by a redirect route and is in charge of logging in the user
     - `convertAuthToIsLoggedIn` emits `IS_NOT_LOGGED_IN` or `IS_LOGGED_IN` according to whether the user is logged or not

 ![login demo with Switch combinator](examples/SwitchLogin/assets/login_demo.gif)